daviddenton/databob.scala/README.md

 PRs gratefully accepted for other common types that might be useful.

 ###Acks
-To [Json4S](https://github.com/json4s/json4s) for the inspiration and reflection utils.
+To [Json4S](https://github.com/json4s/json4s) for the ninja reflection util.